 We are a 501(c)(3) nonprofit, however, so we’re able to receive tax-exempt donations.
 Donations are particularly important for enabling us to give scholarships to students, teachers, activists, and other people who are talented and motivated to change the world with rationality but don’t have the capital to pay their own way at a workshop.
 They’re also important for enabling us to do the empirical research to test out our curriculum and iteratively improve it, contributing to the scientific body of knowledge on rationality in the process.

 Are you going to run workshops in my city soon?

 Possibly!
-In 2013, we had a four-day workshop in the New York City area and we ran a beta test of a mobile, two-day workshop in Salt Lake City.
-In 2014, we have four-day workshops planned in New York and Melbourne, and we’re investigating the feasibility of doing satellite workshops elsewhere.
+In 2013, we ran four-day workshops in Berkeley and New York, and we ran a beta test of a mobile, two-day workshop in Salt Lake City.
+In 2014, we ran four-day workshops in Berkeley, New York and Melbourne, and we’re investigating the feasibility of doing satellite workshops elsewhere.

 Where will the upcoming CFAR workshop in Europe be held?